thejaduijin/pixi_project/README.md

 # How to start project
- To start the project run npn install and then run npm run dev.
+ To start the project run npm install and then run npm run dev.